Search Railroad Sites For:

 Each letter gauge of model track is meant to represent the standard prototype track gauge.
 The scale associated with each letter gauge attempts to maintain the same proportion for the equipment as with the track.

 Comparing the normal spacing of a prototype track (4 feet 8 1/2 inches), and the model rail gauges, exposes a small problem.
 For example, the chart shows O gauge uses a scale of 1:48 scale.
 Using that scale, 1/4 inch is equal to one foot on the prototype.
-With the normal O gauge track width of 1 1/4 inches wide (five quarter inches), this track actually represents a measurement of five feet!
-In 1:48 scale, the actual distance should be approximately 1.1223958 inches, not convenient to work with, so the gauge was rounded to 1.25 (1 1/4) inches.
+With the normal O gauge track width of 1 1/4 inches wide (five quarter inches), this track would actually represent a measurement of five feet wide!
+In 1:48 scale, the actual distance should be approximately 1.1223958 inches, which is not a very convenient number to work with, so the gauge was rounded up to 1.25 (1 1/4) inches.

 Altered Gauge and Scale

 Some modelers may decide to alter the actual scale for a given track gauge in order to add an interesting operation detail to their layout.
-For instance, fabricating a narrow gauge mining train in HO scale, could be accomplished by laying N gauge track, then changing only the trucks on the HO equipment to match the track gauge.
+For instance, fabricating a narrow gauge mining train in HO scale, could be accomplished by laying N gauge track, then changing only the trucks on the HO equipment to operate on that track gauge.
 The designation for this track gauge is called "HOn2.5".
-The layout and train scale are HO (1:87.1), and the track gauge, n2.5, is a narrow 2 1/2 foot gauge.
+The layout and train scale is HO (1:87.1), and the track gauge (n2.5) represents a narrow gauge 2 1/2 foot wide track.
 When a modeler wishes to create this narrow gauge railroad, track might be hand laid or one of the standard off the shelf track gauges could be utilized if appropiate.
 It just so happens that the HOn2.5 gauge matches the regular N gauge width.
 An appropriate ratio between the size of the equipment and the width of the track exists with this arrangement.

 About O-27 Track

-Lionel uses two track systems, O-27 and O. The O-27 track is the same gauge as regular O gauge track.
+Lionel uses two track systems, O-27 and O. The O-27 track is the same width as regular O gauge track.
 The difference is the rail height, tie size, section length, and metal thickness, making the track smaller and lighter than the typical O gauge track.
+This was done to reduce the cost of making the track.
 Regular O gauge track has a rail height of 11/16 inches and O-27 track is 7/16 inch tall.
-The rolling stock and locomotives that Lionel catalogued to run on O-27 track are smaller and lighter as well.
-The actual scale is smaller for the equipment, too, but the difference is ignored.
+The rolling stock and locomotives that Lionel catalogued to run on O-27 track generally are smaller and lighter as well.
+The actual scale is smaller for the equipment, too, but the difference is usually ignored.

 Trackwise, the main difference between O and O-27 is the diameter of the circle created by standard curved sections.
 The 27 in the name refers to the circle size created by eight pieces of track.
 Lionel O-27 track will make a circle 27 inches in diameter.
 Eight pieces of Lionel O gauge track, on the other hand, make a 31 inch diameter circle.
 The curves of the O-27 track are smaller, so longer equipment overhangs the track curve more and may not clear the housings on the turnouts (switches) which are also smaller.
 O-27 style track is also available in a variety of circle diameters besides 27 inches.